back to michaelgruen.com

 I greatly prefer all official and project communication to exist in a System of Record.

 On that, I am a non-reactive active listener.
-I try to focus on what people are telling me and tend to wait to absorb and digest information before responding, especially if it’s important.
+I focus on what people are telling me and digest information before responding, especially if it’s important.
 Throughout my life I’ve received feedback that this can make me “difficult to read”.
 Despite this, I am a squarely average poker player.

 I often choose $10 words when 30¢ ones will do.
 (Verily, eschewing grandiose verbiage remains a challen— ahem… er, uh I mean to say, “I’m working on it.”)